The Real Estate M&A and Private Equity Review: Brazil

-A bill dealing with the restrictions on the acquisition or lease of rural properties by foreigners is currently under discussion by the Brazilian Senate.
+A bill dealing with the restrictions on the acquisition or lease of rural properties by foreigners is currently under discussion by the Brazilian National Congress.
 Under the bill's much more relaxed policy, the acquisition of rural lands by Brazilian companies would be free of restrictions, regardless of the controlling shareholders involved (except in cases of control by foreign NGOs, foundations or sovereign funds).
 Notwithstanding that, the acquisition or lease of rural properties in the Amazon region or areas with a legal reserve equivalent to 80 per cent would have to be approved by the National Defence Council or they would not be allowed.
-The bill is yet to be discussed further and approved by the House of Representatives and the Senate, and then sanctioned by the President.
+The bill was approved by the Senate and is yet to be discussed further and approved by the National Congress, and then sanctioned by the President.
 During this process, amendments could be made and the whole bill could change (as has already happened in similar cases).
-Considering the current political scenario in Brazil, there are real chances that the discussions regarding the approval of such bill will take place during the first half of Mr Bolsonaro's government.
+Considering the current political scenario in Brazil, there are real chances that the discussions regarding the approval of such bill will take place during the time of Mr Bolsonaro's government.

 Another legal trend refers to the compulsory identification of beneficial owners of foreign investment schemes for obtaining a CNPJ in Brazil, thus enabling the Brazilian authorities to identify the ultimate (direct or indirect) holders of equity interests in REOCs, SPVs, FIIs and FIPs.
 This requirement is difficult to implement when a foreign investment structure does not allow for identification of its beneficial owner.